 Adding Insight Objects

-The other option is to directly add objects into OR using the “Add Insight Objects to Object Repository” button on toolbar.
+The other option is to directly add objects into OR using the “Add Insight Objects to Object Repository” button on the toolbar.
 You can also use the menu option “Object > Add Insight Object to local”

 Adding Insight Objects in Automatic Mode